suvelocity/crm/README.md

 1. Develop the feature.
 Try to only work on one feature in a branch for ease of merging.

+1. commit often, and name the commits descriptively

 1. When you have finished work on your feature, create a PR to **dev** and stop working on the branch.

 1. If you need the new feature to continue, branch out from your branch and continue in that branch.
 Else - just start a new branch